apache/db-jdo-site/README.md

 ## Building the Site

 The content and styling of the site is defined in the [AsciiDoc](https://asciidoc.org/) format.
 It is built using [Maven](https://maven.apache.org/).
+For details on publishing the site see below.

-The site can be built by calling `mvn clean compile`.
+The site can be built by calling `mvn clean install`.
 This generates the HTML files in `target/site`.

 ### Adding Javadoc